The Story

 I never discussed that incident with anyone.
 Then, weeks later, I was on a trip from St. Louis to Philadelphia, and all I wanted to do was brush my teeth.
 As I contemplated what I would need to accomplish that, I thought about my patients who, if they missed brushing their teeth before breakfast came, the time had passed.
 Moreover, they would not ask a medic to do it throughout the day.

-Then without thought, it was an Aha moment, and Clean Bite in its entirety was in my mind’s eye, exactly as it is today.
-The only thing missing was what it would be made of and still be swallowed?
-Forty years passed, and at age 60, I knew that I had to make this happen.
-So, I began in 2009, laying the foundation, and in 2015 it was time to call it quits.
+Then, without thought, it was an Aha moment, and Clean Bite was in my mind’s eye, exactly as it is today.
+The only thing missing was what it would be made of and still be swallowed.
+Forty years passed, and at age 60, I knew I had to make this happen.
+So, I began 2009 laying the foundation, but by 2015, it was time to call it quits.

 That was when my sister, a Navy Nurse (RDML, USN Ret.) and Vietnam Veteran, sent me a pictorial email of a young blue-eyed, blond-haired sailor.
 I went through the pictures of him and his girlfriend, then in Afghanistan, and then in a hospital bed.
 He had lost both arms and both legs, and he sent me back to 1970, and hours of emotion followed.

 The sailor’s name is Navy Petty Officer 2nd Class Taylor Morris.
-So, I contacted him through his girlfriend Danielle (now his wife), and I told him, what I had never told anyone, and that unfortunately, I needed to quit.
-Danielle sent me a return email, saying that Taylor asked that I not quit because he had not quit.
+So, I contacted him through his girlfriend Danielle (now his wife) and told him what I had never told anyone: but that, unfortunately, I needed to quit.
+Danielle sent me a return email, saying that Taylor asked that I not quit because he had not.

 Sincerely,